Byron Bay Train: Stations

 The train operates a return shuttle between North Beach station located in Sunrise Beach and Byron Beach station, which serves the beach and Byron township.
 Due to the service not being subsidised by the government, the timetable will be reviewed from time to time.
 The train contains room for bikes, prams and surfboards, which can be carried free of charge.
 It does not use the existing station as this would have required the reinstatement of a level crossing.

 The North Beach station is located on Bayshore Drive, near the Sun Bistro Tavern and Elements of Byron Resort.
 The Byron Beach station is located on the northern side of the Lawson Street level crossing in the Byron Bay CBD.

 Ticketing

-Passengers aged 0–5 years ride free, with those aged 6–13 travelling for $2, and passengers fourteen and up travelling for $5 on a one-way journey.
-A 10-ride adult ticket is available for $27.
+Passengers aged 0–4 years ride free, with those aged 4–14 travelling for $5 one way or $8 return, and passengers fifteen and up travelling for $8 on a one-way or $12 return journey.
+A 10-ride adult ticket is available for $45.